rajjwal/IonDTNAndroidStarter/README.md

 - After pressing the arrow button, you have to select one of the two setup options:
 <img src="./resources/ion_dtn_setup_init_selection.png">

-- For our "Hello World" project, please choose "Setup configuration based on file" and proceed by taping on the arrow button.
+- For our project, please choose "Setup configuration based on file" and proceed by taping on the arrow button.

 - Depending on the Android version of your device and your security settings, you might be asked to give IonDTN the permission to access the devices external memory (which is the the memory that is accessible by the user and all other applications).
 Grant the permission and tap the arrow button to proceed.
 <img src="./resources/ion_dtn_setup_select_path.png">